 Direction

 Continuing southwards, your route takes you through the entire length of the English Garden.
-Along the way, you will pass other beer gardens such as the Seehaus in the English Garden and the famous beer garden at the Chinese Tower, as well as historical sights such as the Monopteros round temple.
+In addition to other beer gardens such as the Seehaus in the English Garden and the famous beer garden at the Chinese Tower, you will also pass historical sights such as the Monopteros round temple.

-Here it is worth leaving your bike for a moment to enjoy the green view of the city from the elevation on which the temple is situated.
+It's worth leaving your bike here for a moment to enjoy the green view of the city from the hill on which the temple is located.